maryvilledev/lxb/README.md

 LXB is an attempt to bring a little of the Docker image creation magic to LXD with an automated, templated build file.

-Use `go get` to install: `go get github.com/colebrumley/lxb`.
-Alternatively, use `glide` to make sure your dependencies are up to date with mine:
+If you're lucky enough to have all the dependencies (and their correct versions) on your machine, you can use `go get` to install: `go get github.com/colebrumley/lxb`.
+More realistically, you'll want to use `glide` to make sure your dependencies are up to date with mine (LXD evolves rapidly and breaking changes are likely):
 ```bash
 go get github.com/Masterminds/glide
 go get -d github.com/colebrumley/lxb